 The DSM-IV diagnosis of somatisation disorder requiring a specific number of complaints from four symptom groups is no longer a requirement in the DSM-5 diagnosis of SSD.
 Recent literature has used the terms somatisation disorder, somatic symptom disorder, functional somatic syndromes and somatisation syndromes more or less interchangeably.
 Much of the evidence base relating to somatisation disorder is, however, also relevant to SSD and has been quoted where appropriate.

 SSD can be associated with a great deal of stigma; there is a risk that patients may be dismissed by their physicians as having problems that are 'all in their head'.

 However, as researchers study the connections between the brain, the digestive system and the immune system, SSD is becoming better understood.
 It should not be seen as a 'malingering' condition that the patient can control.

-- Recent research has shown higher percentages of this disorder in people with irritable bowel syndrome and in chronic pain patients.
+- Recent research has shown higher percentages of this disorder in people with irritable bowel syndrome and in chronic pain patients[2, 3].

-- A high proportion of patients with post-traumatic stress disorder also suffer from somatisation.
+- A high proportion of patients with post-traumatic stress disorder also have somatisation.